College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Any student pursuing a degree in urban & regional planning has to take a look at Ohio State University - Main Campus.
-Located in the large city of Columbus, Ohio State is a public university with a very large student population.
+Every student who is interested in urban & regional planning needs to take a look at Ohio State University - Main Campus.
+Located in the city of Columbus, Ohio State is a public university with a very large student population.
 A Best Colleges rank of #69 out of 2,217 schools nationwide means Ohio State is a great university overall.

-There were approximately 75 urban & regional planning students who graduated with this degree at Ohio State in the most recent year we have data available.
-Students who receive their degree from the urban planning program earn about $45,202 in their early career salary.
+There were about 56 urban & regional planning students who graduated with this degree at Ohio State in the most recent data year.
+Graduates who receive their degree from the urban planning program earn an average of $45,202 in the first couple years of their career.

 More information about a degree in urban & regional planning from Ohio State University - Main Campus